boostercloud/booster/docs/README.md

 on their permissions.
 That's the goal of `ReadModels`.
 Client applications can query or subscribe to them.

-Read models _project_ entities to build themselves.
-Let's generate a `PostReadModel` that projects our `Post` entity:
+Read models are _projections_ of one or more entities into a new object that is reachable through the query and subscriptions APIs.
+Let's generate a `PostReadModel` that projects our
+`Post` entity:

 ```bash